Alok Aradhe

 Alok Aradhe (born 13 April 1964) is an Indian Judge.
-Presently, he is a Judge of Karnataka High Court.
-He has also served as Acting Chief Justice of Karnataka High Court.
-He is former Judge of Jammu and Kashmir High Court and Madhya Pradesh High Court.
-He has also served as Acting Chief Justice of Jammu and Kashmir High Court.
+Presently, he is serving as a Judge of the Supreme Court of India.
+He is a former Chief Justice of Telangana High Court and Bombay High Court.
+He has also served as a Judge of Karnataka High Court, Jammu and Kashmir High Court and Madhya Pradesh High Court.
+He has also served as Acting Chief Justice of Karnataka High Court and Jammu and Kashmir High Court.